gammasoft71/Examples_wxWidgets/src/Others/StaticBoxAndCheckBox/README.md

 # StaticBoxAndCheckBox

-Shows how to use StaticBox and CheckBoxes.
+Shows how to use wxStaticBox and wxCheckBox.

 ## Source